Kong/kongponents/docs/components/dropdown-menu.md

 </KDropdownMenu>
 ```

+#### items

+You can customize the appearance of dropdown items using this slot.

+Slot props:
+- `closeDropdown`
+  - type: `Function`
+  - Function that triggers dropdown close.

+For an example of using the items slot see the [`KDropdownItem`](#KDropdownItem) section.

 ## KDropdownItem

 **KDropdownMenu** generates a **KDropdownItem** for each object in the `items` prop array.
 At the most basic level, **KDropdownItem** is a wrapper around each item to display it correctly inside `KDropdownMenu`.
 You can use the `items` slot of the `KDropdownMenu` to manually create your own menu items.